lmullen/jsr/_source/issues/vol14/young.markdown

 tradition asserted the primacy of African culture and religion in the development of black culture in the United States and elsewhere.
-The clarion call for this approach can be found in Melville Herskovits's 1941 publication, *The Myth of the Negro Past* .
-In it, Herskovits argued for the substantial, significant, and continued influence of Africa in the histories, lives and cultures of blacks throughout the Americas.[^14] Herskovits' early arguments were strengthened in the work
+The clarion call for this approach can be found in Melville Herskovits's 1941 publication, *The Myth of the Negro Past.* In it, Herskovits argued for the substantial, significant, and continued influence of Africa in the histories, lives and cultures of blacks throughout the Americas.[^14] Herskovits' early arguments were strengthened in the work